kennykguo/deep-learning-from-scratch/README.md

 ## About The Project
 This is a repository containing deep learning algorithms, with implementations using only PyTorch tensors/NumPy arrays in Python, PyTorch's gradient tracking, and C/C++.
 This resource contains efficient implementations of these algorithms from scratch, and as reusable modules.

-I created this repository for refining my own understanding of deep learning concepts, and also, for teaching purposes.
+I created this repository to refine my own understanding of deep learning concepts, and also, for teaching purposes.

 Some of the resources referenced in these implementations: